 This lifetime revocation can also apply in cases where a driver has two convictions of either vehicle-related crimes that are considered felonies (i.e. certain OWIs involving injury) or violations of 940.06, 940.09, or 940.10, which are homicide offenses in which a vehicle is used.
 However, there are different timeline requirements for this.

-Now that someone’s license can be revoked for lifetime, the penalties for operating after revocation have also changed.
-For a first offense, the potential penalties have been increased to a $2500.00 fine or one-year jail or both if the revocation was due to an OWI related offense.
-For a second offense, the potential penalties involve a $10,000.00 fine or one-year jail, or both.
+Now that someone’s license can be revoked for a lifetime, the penalties for operating after revocation have also changed.
+For a first offense, the potential penalties have been increased to a $2500.00 fine or one-year jail, or both if the revocation was due to an OWI-related offense.
+For a second offense, the potential penalties involve a $10,000.00 fine, or one-year jail, or both.